Duality and mapping tori in Heegaard Floer homology: Connected sums and graph cobordisms

 \begin{rem} It might appear overly fastidious to keep track of the diffeomorphisms $\psi$ and $\phi$.
-For many applications, this is not necessary, however it will be necessary for the proof of Proposition~\ref{prop:OSmapsaregraphcobmaps}, which is our main application of Lemma~\ref{lem:connsumgraphcobcomp}. \end{rem}
+This is helpful for the proof of Proposition~\ref{prop:OSmapsaregraphcobmaps}, which is our main application of Lemma~\ref{lem:connsumgraphcobcomp}. \end{rem}

-\begin{proof}[Proof of Lemma~\ref{lem:connsumgraphcobcomp}]The key is to manipulate the graph, so that it has the configuration shown in Figure~\ref{fig::37}.
-More precisely, first one moves the basepoints $w_1$ and $w_2$ away from the feet of the 1-handle, using a diffeomorphism $\psi$, then one attaches the 1-handle.
-Next, one inserts a trivalent graph which deletes $w_2$ and doesn't move $\psi(w_1)$, as considered in Lemma~\ref{lem:computationofYshapedgraphcobordisms}.
-Finally one moves $\psi(w_2)$ into the connected sum region using the diffeomorphism $\phi$.
+\begin{proof}[Proof of Lemma~\ref{lem:connsumgraphcobcomp}]We manipulate the graph, so that it has the configuration shown in Figure~\ref{fig::37}.
+Viewing the cobordism as a 4-dimensional movie, the first step moves the basepoints $w_1$ and $w_2$ away from the feet of the 1-handle, using a diffeomorphism $\psi$.
+Next, one attaches the 1-handle.
+Next, one inserts a trivalent graph which deletes $\psi(w_2)$ and does not move $\psi(w_1)$, as considered in Lemma~\ref{lem:computationofYshapedgraphcobordisms}.
+Finally one moves $\psi(w_1)$ into the connected sum region using the diffeomorphism $\phi$.
 Using the computation from Lemma~\ref{lem:computationofYshapedgraphcobordisms} for a cylindrical cobordism containing a trivalent graph, the entire graph cobordism map becomes

-The formula for $E_1^B$ follows from a simple modification of the above argument.
+The formula for $E_1^B$ follows similarly.
 The claim about the formulas for $E_1^A$ and $E_1^B$ when $Y_1$ and $Y_2$ have several basepoints follows by applying the above argument at each pair of basepoints. \end{proof}

 Analogously to Lemma~\ref{lem:connsumgraphcobcomp}, we have the following: